Thermalization and non-monotonic entanglement growth in an exactly solvable model: Entanglement entropy and mutual information in CC state

+It measures the quantum\footnote{We consider only pure states so the nature of the correlation is quantum mechanical.
+In case of thermal states, there would be thermal correlation also at short distance.} correlation between the two disjoint subsystems.
+In CC state, it is easy to calculate mutual information between two disjoint intervals using (\ref{CC_EE_multi}), (\ref{phiprop}) and (\ref{CC_EE_one}).
+Figure \ref{fig:CC_MI} are plots of the mutual information between two disjoint intervals of length $r=5$ separated by a distance $l=5$.
+The MI starts growing from $t\sim l/2$ and becomes negligible again from $t\sim r+l/2$.
+This is again well explained by the quasiparticle picture.

 It would be interesting to check the monotonicity of EE growth in gCC states.
 Unfortunately, even for the free fermions with explicit twist operators, the entanglement entropy in gCC state with $W_4$ charge cannot be explicitly calculated.
-The bilinear fermionic $\mathcal{W}_4(w)$ current when bosonized gives $\phi^4$ terms\cite{Pope:1991ig}, so the bosonized theory is an intereacting theory.
+The bilinear fermionic $\mathcal{W}_4(w)$ current when bosonized gives $\phi^4$ terms \cite{Pope:1991ig}, so the bosonized theory is an interacting theory.
+It is an interacting theory in the sense that the path integral on the strip as in (\ref{tttf}) would be that of an interacting theory.
+Note that the time evolution operator is still the Hamiltonian of a free theory.